 \begin{lemma}[Rotation between $(X,Y,U,V)$ and $(X_R,Y_R,U_R,V_R)$] Let $X_R\in\Rd{n_R}{N_1}$, $Y_R\in\Rd{m_R}{N_1}$, $U_R\in\Rd{m_R}{N_2}$ and $V_R\in\Rd{n_R}{N_2}$.\\

-If $(X_R,Y_R,U_R,V_R)$ is {$\LO{L}$}-interpolable, then, $(X,Y,U,V)$ is {$\LO{L}$}-interpolable for all $X\in\Rd{n}{N_1}$, $Y\in\Rd{m}{N_1}$, $U\in\Rd{m}{N_2}$ and $V\in\Rd{n}{N_2}$ such that Moreover, if $U=X$, $V=Y$ (resp. $V=-Y$), $U_R=X_R$, $V_R=Y_R$ (resp. $V_R=-Y_R$) and interpolant matrix $M_R$ is symmetric (resp. skew-symmetric), then, interpolant matrix $M$ can be chosen symmetric (resp. skew-symmetric). \begin{proof} \proofH{ The proof is rather technical is left in Appendix \ref{sect:appendix_proof2}. } \end{proof} \end{lemma} We are now able to prove the necessity and sufficiency of interpolation conditions in the nonsymmetric case.
-The necessity is done by a straightforward reasoning and the sufficiency results only on the successive application of Lemmas \ref{lem:MR_nonsym} and \ref{lem:rotation_XYUV}.
+If $(X_R,Y_R,U_R,V_R)$ is {$\LO{L}$}-interpolable, then, $(X,Y,U,V)$ is {$\LO{L}$}-interpolable for all $X\in\Rd{n}{N_1}$, $Y\in\Rd{m}{N_1}$, $U\in\Rd{m}{N_2}$ and $V\in\Rd{n}{N_2}$ such that Moreover, if $U=X$, $V=Y$ (resp. $V=-Y$), $U_R=X_R$, $V_R=Y_R$ (resp. $V_R=-Y_R$), and interpolant matrix $M_R$ is symmetric (resp. skew-symmetric), then, interpolant matrix $M$ can be chosen symmetric (resp. skew-symmetric). \begin{proof} \proofH{ The central idea is that all sets of vectors with the same Gram matrices are equivalent up to a rotation.
+Some care must however be taken because the dimensions of these vectors are not necessarily the same.
+The proof is deferred to Appendix \ref{sect:appendix_proof2}. } \end{proof} \end{lemma} We are now able to prove the necessity and sufficiency of interpolation conditions in the nonsymmetric case.
+The necessity is obtained by a straightforward reasoning and the sufficiency results only on the successive application of Lemmas \ref{lem:MR_nonsym} and \ref{lem:rotation_XYUV}.